-The William Ah Ket Scholarship is open again for expressions of interest.
+The William Ah Ket Scholarship for 2021 opens today for expressions of interest.

 Applicants are required to write a paper researching a topic relating to equality, diversity and the legal profession or the law.